patchlevel/event-sourcing/docs/pages/dynamic_consistency_boundary.md

 We've seen how to use DCB to make decisions consistently.
-In this example we skipped the subscription part, but you can add it by following the [Getting Started](./getting_started.md) section.
+In this example we skipped the subscription part, as it is the same as before with aggregates.
+You can find this [Getting Started](./getting_started.md) section.

 ## Learn more